m00g3n/cluster-inventory/docs/adrs/provisioning.md

 The following picture shows the proposed architecture:
 ![](./assets/keb-kim-target-arch.drawio.svg)

+> Note: at the time of writing the `GardenerCluster` CR is used for generating kubeconfig.
+The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality in the Kyma Infrastructure Manager include renaming the CR to maintain consistency.

 The following assumptions were taken:
 - KEB is responsible for:
     - Creating `Runtime` CR containing the following data: